Reading Time: 6 minutes read

 What is iPhone Night Mode?

-Night mode is a camera feature introduced with iPhone 11 and iPhone 11 Pro.
+iPhone photo night mode is a camera feature introduced with iPhone 11 and iPhone 11 Pro.
+It is now available on the iPhone 12 and iPhone 12 Pro.
 These iPhone models have Apple’s A13 processor and a large camera lens that allows for an adaptable light sensor.
 When iPhone Night mode is activated, the dual cameras analyze the amount of available light.
 Using machine learning, the cameras determine how many frames are required to create a clear Night mode photo.
 A series of images are captured at different exposures – long and short.
 The iPhone then selects the best parts of the scene and combines the sharpest images of the series.
 The software also eliminates noise and enhances color for a truly detailed shot.
 This all occurs within the camera program, unseen by the photographer.
 The end result is a single, clear night photo.

 Why Use iPhone Night Mode

 The iPhone Night mode feature is just one more example of how Apple’s software continues to evolve.
 It constantly adjusts to innovate and meet consumer demands.
-With iPhone Night Mode, you receive:
+With iPhone Night Mode photos, you receive:

 Less hassle – Unlike the flash function, Night mode is automatic.
 Photographers don’t need to remember to turn it on.
 The iPhone will detect low lighting and auto-enable Night mode.
 Photo exposure can be adjusted manually if desired.
 Once enabled, Night mode suggests a range of exposure times.
 Preview your options and select the exposure time that works best for the subject.

 When & Where to You Use iPhone Night Mode

 iPhone photography settings should be used for certain times and certain places. iPhone Portrait mode is not the right camera orientation for capturing a mountain many miles away.
 It’s designed for portraits.
 Likewise, Night mode isn’t always the right option for every evening photo.